How California's AB-5 Affects the Entertainment Industry

-Unless all three markers are hit, the people you have been employing as independents, must now become staff members, even short term in some instances.
+Unless all three markers are hit, the people you have been employing as independent contractors must now become staff members, even short term in some instances.
 This means that these small productions will now be required to pay for things that they didn’t need to pay before.
 The first of which is employer payroll taxes, State and Federal.

 The Employer Federal Tax percentage is broken down as follows:

 The State Tax percentage is broken down as follows:

 The next thing employers will be required to pay is Workers Comp for each employee.
 The rates will vary, but it’s usually around 3.5-4% of the wages that are paid by the employer.
 If you add the Federal, State and Workers Comp, that’s about an extra 15% that employers weren’t required to pay for independent contractors.

 Topsheet processes all of the tax information automatically, and even does it for guilds and unions such as: WGA, DGA, Teamster, IATSE, SAG-AFTRA, Basic Crafts, and PGA.